top of page

 • A student may get frustrated easily during homework, leading to outbursts or giving up quickly.

-• An person might interrupt conversations when excited or upset, causing misunderstandings.
+• An adult might interrupt conversations when excited or upset, causing misunderstandings.

 • An adult with emotional regulation difficulties might find themselves becoming suddenly overwhelmed by frustration during minor setbacks, struggling to calm their body and thoughts even long after the moment has passed.